Evaluation of the Impact of Cochlear Implants on Cognition in Older Adults

 Detailed Description

 Patients >65 year old who are cochlear implant candidates will be recruited for study participation.
 Candidacy criteria will be based on current FDA guidelines for cochlear implantation.
 After pre-operative cognitive testing, subjects will undergo cochlear implantation using standard operative techniques.
 Patient will have routine post-operative care and will follow up with audiology per standard post-activation routine - 1 week after activation, then monthly until a stable program is achieved.
-Hearing will be measured with standard audiometry to check for residual acoustic hearing, hearing in noise tests (HINT), aided thresholds, and consonant-nucleus-consonant (CNC) words at activation, 6 and 12 months post-operatively, and as often as needed in the interim to determine function.
+Hearing will be measured with standard audiometry to check for residual acoustic hearing, hearing in noise tests (HINT), aided thresholds, and consonant-nucleus-consonant (CNC) words at activation, 6 and 12 months, and 5 year post-operatively, and as often as needed in the interim to determine function.

 Written informed consent will be sought from all individuals who will participate in the proposed project.
 Consent will be obtained by the principal investigator or key study personnel such as the research coordinator.
 When a potential participant has been identified, she/he will be visited in person.
 The participant will be given an overview of the study as well as written material that further explains the study and the responsibilities of the participant.
 Since some of our participants may have cognitive impairment, we will also make a determination about capacity to provide informed consent.
 Following presentation of the informed consent document, participants will be asked questions about the study (i.e. purpose, procedures, risks, and benefits).
 If these questions are adequately answered, then the participant will be judged to have capacity to provide informed consent.
 However, if these questions are not adequately answered, the participants will not be judged to have this capacity.
 In these latter cases, assent will be obtained from the participant and informed consent will be obtained from the participant's legally authorized representative (spouse, adult child